Diary of a Network Geek

 K-Dog in the Hizz-ouse!

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Life, the Universe, and Everything,Personal,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:07 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Life, the Universe, and Everything,Personal,Things to Read — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:07 am for you boring, normal people.

 So, I’ve started a class on Kierkegaard at church.